Stan-Kannegieter/Additionality-Constraints-Investment-in-Carbon-Sequestration/README.md

 ### 2. `Sensitivity analyses.xlsx`

-This Excel file summarizes results from **Scenarios 2–4**, including:
+This Excel file summarizes the results from the optimal control problem for **Scenarios 2–4**, including:
-- Total SOC sequestered by 2050 under the additionality constraint and under a fully monetizable carbon asset class
+- Total SOC sequestered (for a representative oilseed and grain farmer and for a representative vegetable and melon farmer) by 2050 under the additionality constraint and under a fully monetizable carbon asset class.
-- A comparison of outcomes based on different calibration assumptions
+- A terminal time horizon sensitivity analysis focusing on 15 years (2040) and 30 years (2055) for a representative oilseed and grain farmer.

 ---

+### 3. `2022 Census Calculations.xlsx`

+This Excel file provides some of the data used to calculate the net income per hectare for a oilseed and grain farmer (NAICS 1111) and a vegetable and melon farmer (NAICS 1112) in Texas.

+---

-### 3. `Texas.aprx` (ArcGIS Project File)
+### 4. `Texas.aprx` (ArcGIS Project File)

 This ArcGIS Pro project contains spatial data for Texas, including:
 - **World Soils 250m Organic Carbon Stocks (2020)**